Science Explains The Signs of Melasma (And Why It Happens)

 The difference is that these spots are usually related to pregnancy and hormones.
 However, some cases may be related to overexposure to the sun.
 It usually appears on more conspicuous places like your face, neck, shoulders, and sometimes along your hairline.

 As with most types of hyperpigmentation, these spots are usually more of a cosmetic issue rather than a risk to your health.
-To be on the safe side, you should have any skin condition tested to ensure you know what you have.
+To be safe, you should have any skin condition tested to ensure you know what you have.

 The Two Primary Signs of Melasma